sumcoinlabs/sumcoin/doc/README.md

-Litecoin Core
+Sumcoin Core
 =============

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Litecoin transactions, which requires approximately 22 gigabytes of disk space.
+Sumcoin Core is the original Sumcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Sumcoin transactions, which requires approximately 22 gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [litecoin.org](https://litecoin.org/).
+To download Sumcoin Core, visit [litecoin.org](https://litecoin.org/).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin Core on your native platform.
+The following are some helpful notes on how to run Sumcoin Core on your native platform.

 ### Unix